 Notice how the caption tells us a bit about De Stijl, only one thing about Oud, and nothing about the building apart from its geometry?
 Like H&J, JJJ has nothing to say about what this building might have meant for the residents of this estate.
 If you go back to the plan of Kiefhoek in my previous – Architecture vs. Building, you’ll see that the entrance to this church is at the back.
 This is probably so that worshippers can have a view of the canal before entering.
 A small pleasure, and probably the highlight of their week.

-I’ll stop it here, for now.
+I’ll stop it here.
 Frankly, I didn’t expect re-reading this chapter from the past to be such a big deal.
-It’s confirmed a lot of my suspicions about how a history of architecture is manufactured and spread, about how it’s just what a person or persons think is important FOR WHATEVER REASONS THEY MAY HAVE.
+It confirmed a lot of my suspicions about how a history of architecture is manufactured and spread, about how it’s just what a person or persons think is important FOR WHATEVER REASONS THEY MAY HAVE.
 This collection of blog posts that is becoming my alternative history of architecture is no different in that respect.

 Part 2 of this post continues here.